 60” x 72” (minimum 55” x 65”, and maximum 72” x 90”)

-Quilts of Valor meets on the first Wednesday following the regular Guild Meeting at the First Baptist Church of Moline, 1901 29th St, Moline, IL 61265.
+Quilts of Valor meets on the first Wednesday following the regular Guild Meeting at Heritage Church, 4801 44th St, Rock Island, IL..
 Contact Terry Austin for more information.

-It has become a tradition at the MVQG's Great River Quilt Show to have a live auction of quilts.
+It has become a tradition at the MVQG's Great River Quilt Show to have a live auction of quilts and quilted items.
 Quilts to be auctioned range in size from bed size to wall sized.
 There are also table runners and table toppers, as well as quilted purses, Christmas tree skirts, and other small items.
 All items have been made specifically for the auction and donated by MVQG members.

 Proceeds from 2022 Great River Quilt Show auctions were distributed to: